ksu-cs-cc/ksu-cs-cc.github.io/content/0-introduction/05-syllabus-210.md

 Please contact me or submit anonymous feedback through the Computer Science department office if you have any concerns or suggestions regarding this course and related materials.

-Furthermore, I would like to create a learning environment for my students that supports a diversity of thoughts, perspectives and experiences, and honors your identities (including race, gender, class, sexuality, religion, ability, etc.).
-To help accomplish this:

-* If you have a name and/or use pronouns that differ from those that appear in your official K-State records, please let me know!
-* If you feel like your performance in the class is being impacted by your experiences outside of class, please don’t hesitate to talk with me.
-I want to be a resource for you.
-Please remember that you can also submit anonymous feedback as described above (which will lead to me making a general announcement to the class, if necessary, to address your concerns).
-* If you prefer to speak with someone outside of the course, your academic advisor or the staff in the College of Engineering Student Services office are excellent resources.

-I, like many people, am still in the process of learning about diverse perspectives and identities.
-If something was said in class, by anyone, that made you feel uncomfortable, please talk to me about it.
-Again, anonymous feedback is always an option.

 ### Netiquette